-Studies integrate on-site and distance learning elements.
-Most of the courses take place online, combining synchronous and asynchronous teaching: recorded lessons, interactive forums and pre-designed assignments to allow for optimal distance learning.
-The program also includes a summer seminar held at Hebrew University of Jerusalem once a year.
+The studies for the master's degree integrate face-to-face and distance learning elements.
+Most courses are conducted online, combining synchronous and asynchronous teaching: recorded lessons, interactive forums, and pre-designed assignments to facilitate and optimize distance learning.
+The program also includes intensive sessions via Zoom – four weeks, in February – and an intensive face-to-face summer semester – two weeks, in July – on the campus of the Hebrew University of Jerusalem.

-This is an international, non-thesis M.A. program, designed for educators, Jewish and non-Jewish, in both formal and informal educational frameworks who are interested in Jewish Education and its dialogue with the Social Sciences, Educational Philosophy, and Jewish and Israel Studies.
-The program is intended primarily for educators abroad who, for any reason, are not able to spend a long period of time in Jerusalem.
-Participants will have the opportunity to study with Melton Centre faculty and enjoy the academic resources of Hebrew University.
+This is an international, non-thesis master's program designed for Jewish and non-Jewish educators in formal and non-formal educational settings interested in Jewish education and its dialogue with the social sciences and the philosophy of Jewish and Israeli education and studies.
+The program is intended primarily for educators abroad who, for whatever reason, are unable to spend an extended period in Jerusalem.
+Participants will have the opportunity to study with Melton Center faculty and enjoy the academic resources of the Hebrew University.

 The program focuses on three main areas:

 1. The Philosophy, Sociology and Psychology of Jewish Education and Israel Education: